-Accident: Plaintiff, a 24-year-old electrician, was a passenger in truck that was rear-ended by Defendant shortly after coming to a stop at a stop sign.
+Accident: Plaintiff, a 24-year-old electrician, was a passenger in a truck that Defendant rear-ended shortly after coming to a stop at a stop sign.
 Responsibility for the collision was admitted.

 Injuries: Plaintiff did not seek treatment initially.
-He eventually alleged C3-4 disc herniation and dis bulges of his C4-5 and C5-6 discs with spasms.
-Plaintiff’s treatment was limited to just 3 months of physical therapy.
+He eventually alleged C3-4 disc herniation and disc bulges of his C4-5 and C5-6 discs with spasms.
+Plaintiff’s treatment was limited to just three months of physical therapy.
 Plaintiff was advised not to return to work and claimed to have continued pain in his neck.
 The defense contested the injuries.